 Make sure you can build and run tests

-You can limit testing to a particular module.
+Since Beam is a large project, usually, you will want to limit testing to the particular module you are working on.
 Gradle will build just the necessary things to run those tests.
 For example:

 $ ./gradlew -p sdks/go check $ ./gradlew -p sdks/java/io/cassandra check $ ./gradlew -p runners/flink check